ChrisWren/grunt-nodemon/README.md

 ### ignored
 Type: `Array` of `String globs`

 List of ignored files specified by a glob pattern.
 [Here](https://github.com/remy/nodemon#ignoring-files) is an explanation of how to use the patterns to ignore files.
-This task will create a `.nodemonignore` file in your repo based on these settings which nodemon reads when it starts.

 ### watchedExtensions
 Type: `Array` of `Strings`